devinbost/pulsar_workshop/scenarios/jms-s4j/pubsub-basic/README.md

 # 4. Verify the Results

-This is a simple Kafka producer and consumer scenario without any extra message processing.
-The main purpose of this scenario is to demonstrate how to use Apache Pulsar as a drop-in replace of a JMS broker and serve native JMS client applications with JMS queues with no code change.
+This is a simple JMS producer and consumer demo without any extra message processing.
+The main purpose of this demo is to demonstrate how to use Apache Pulsar as a drop-in replace of a JMS broker and serve native JMS client applications with JMS queues with no code change.

 The JMS receiver client application receives exactly the same IoT sensor data that are published by the JMS publisher client application.